UdK-VPT/BuildingSystems/docs/source/simpleBuildingModel.rst

 In the next step, change the location of the building to study the impact of a hot and dry climate on the thermal energy demand of the building model in comparison to the moderate climate of Berlin.
-For this purpose change the parameter weatherDataFile within the ambient component to *WeatherDataFile_Iran_Hashtgerd*.
+For this purpose change the parameter weatherDataFile within the ambient component to *Iran_Hashtgerd_Meteonorm_NetCDF*.
 Hashtgerd is a city in northern Iran, 100 km west of Tehran.

 In comparison to Berlin the outside temperature is close to 40 degrees Celsius during the summer (Berlin 32 degrees Celsius).
 This leads to a significant cooling demand in summer, but there is still a relevant heating demand in winter.